Nasopharyngeal airway: Indications and contraindications

 These devices are used by emergency care professionals such as EMTs and paramedics in situations where an artificial form of airway maintenance is necessary, but tracheal intubation is impossible, inadvisable, or outside the practitioner's scope of practice.
 An NPA is often used in patients who are conscious or have an altered level of consciousness where an oropharyngeal airway would trigger the gag reflex.
 The use of an NPA is contraindicated when there is trauma to the face, especially the nose or if there is a suspected skull fracture.

 Insertion

 A nasopharyngeal airway inserted in the right nostril of a patient.

 The correct size airway is chosen by measuring the device on the patient: the device should reach from the patient's nostril to the earlobe or the angle of the jaw.
 The outside of the tube is lubricated with a lubricant, often water-soluble (depending on the product) so that it enters the nose more easily while also lowering the chance of causing nasal trauma to the patient.
-The device is inserted until the flared end rests against the nostril.
+The device is inserted with the bevel facing the nasal septum until the flared end rests against the nostril.